 - participation in the entrance test.

-- application for the winter semester (course starts in September):
+- Applications for the winter semester (course starting in October):

-- application for the summer semester (course starts in April):
+- Applications for the summer semester (course starting in April):

 to be announced.